WordPress/gutenberg/packages/components/src/progressive-disclosure-panel/README.md

 ## Development guidelines

 The `ProgressiveDisclosurePanel` creates a container with a header including a dropdown menu.
-The menu is generated automatically from the panel's children.
+The menu is generated automatically from the panel's children matching the `ProgressiveDisclosurePanelItem` component type.

 Each menu item allows for the display of the corresponding child to be toggled on or off.
 The control's `onSelect` and `onDeselect` callbacks are fired allowing for greater control over the child e.g. resetting block attributes when